-Have you heard about The Rec’s Healthy Weigh Challenge?
+Have you heard about The Rec’s Auburn Strong program?

 Sydnie S. sat down with Pradyumna Lanka, a former participant, to find out more about the challenge and how it changed his health journey.
 Pradyumna has a success story that will encourage you to continue your pursuit of better health.
 After reading his story, you may be ready to take on the challenge yourself!

-Be Well: Why did you decide to do the Healthy Weigh Challenge and what was your main goal?
+Be Well: Why did you decide to do the Auburn Strong program and what was your main goal?

-BW: How did you hear about the program?
+BW: How did you hear about the challenge?

 PL: I was looking for personal training when I saw it on the website.
 The program included group fitness, fitness assessments, personal training, weigh-ins, and nutrition consultations.
 Initially, I was skeptical; I didn’t know if I could do it.
 I’m pretty lazy, but in the middle of the challenge, I became much more confident.

-BW: Do you feel like you can accomplish more now that you’ve completed the HWC?
+BW: Do you feel like you can accomplish more now that you’ve completed Auburn Strong?

 PL: Definitely.
 I am better today than I was yesterday, and I’ll be better tomorrow than I am today.
 Every day I am working toward a better me.